Leading the Shift to Inquiry and Agency

 How do we create experiences and cultures in our schools that build on our students' increasing agency over learning through powerful questions and personal inquiry?

-In this Modern Learners Lab, you’ll build your capacity to lead change in your school community.
-You'll discover how to help students take more ownership over their learning in important ways that will allow them to thrive in today's complex learning environments.
+In this Modern Learners Lab, you’ll build your capacity to lead change in your school community, learning to help students take more ownership over their learning in important ways that will allow them to thrive in today's complex learning environments.

 You’ll be challenged.
 You’ll be inspired.
 And you’ll walk away with a clear understanding of what’s possible now for your students, and how you create powerful modern learning environments at your school.